 I hope you enjoyed reading Michele and Colin’s festival-style, boho pagan wedding photography story at Cabourne Parva in Lincolnshire as much as I enjoyed photographing their day.

 I’m based in the North West of England, but I travel all over for weddings.
 Michele and Colin hired me for my natural documentary wedding photography style.
-I specialise in capturing your most meaningful moments at your most meaningful event.
+I specialise in capturing your special moments at your most meaningful event.

 If you book me to photograph your wedding, I will capture intimate portraits, beautiful landscapes, and all of the little moments that make your day unique and special.
 I can’t wait to share your story and celebrate your day with you.